SRKH/S4NN/README.md

  - The S4NN.py if you want to run the codes with python.
  - The S4NN.ipynb if you want to run the codes on Google CoLab.

 To run the codes on MNIST dataset, you should first unzip the MNIST.zip file.
 Then, you should install the python-mnist package.
-To do so, yo can run the following command:
+To do so, you can run the following command:

 `$ sudo pip install python-mnist`